celery/celery/docs/userguide/tasks.rst

 run in a timely manner, so please be wary of the state you pass on to tasks.

-One gotcha is Django model objects, they shouldn't be passed on as arguments to task classes, it's almost always better to refetch the object from the database instead, as there are possible race conditions involved.
+One gotcha is Django model objects, they shouldn't be passed on as arguments to task classes, it's almost always better to re-fetch the object from the database instead, as there are possible race conditions involved.

 Imagine the following scenario where you have an article, and a task